KuCoin Shares Price Hits $1.17 on Major Exchanges (KCS)

-KuCoin Shares (CURRENCY:KCS) traded flat against the U.S. dollar during the 1-day period ending at 21:00 PM ET on January 27th.
-During the last seven days, KuCoin Shares has traded flat against the U.S. dollar.
-KuCoin Shares has a market cap of $93.73 million and $7.88 million worth of KuCoin Shares was traded on exchanges in the last 24 hours.
-One KuCoin Shares coin can now be bought for $1.17 or 0.00002994 BTC on cryptocurrency exchanges.
+KuCoin Shares (CURRENCY:KCS) traded flat against the US dollar during the one day period ending at 14:00 PM ET on January 30th.
+KuCoin Shares has a total market capitalization of $93.73 million and $7.88 million worth of KuCoin Shares was traded on exchanges in the last day.
+One KuCoin Shares coin can now be purchased for approximately $1.17 or 0.00002994 BTC on popular cryptocurrency exchanges.
+During the last week, KuCoin Shares has traded flat against the US dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.